LazyRen/2019-Concurrent-Programming/project4/readme.md

 ![Buffer Pool Initialization Time](./assets/Buffer Pool Initialization Time.png)

-As you can clearly see from the chart, multi thread completes initialization much faster.
-And performance gap between concurrent / sequential initialization gets bigger as the buffer pool size increases.
-So if hardware supports multi-core & large memory, it would be better to use concurrent buffer pool initialization to save some time in a boot up scenario.
+As you can clearly see from the chart, multi thread completes initialization much faster.<br>
+And performance gap between concurrent / sequential initialization gets bigger as the buffer pool size increases.<br>So if hardware supports multi-core & large memory, it would be better to use concurrent buffer pool initialization to save some time in a boot up scenario.